MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_16_explore_azure_policy.md

     1. Enter the admin password which should be provided by your lab hosting provider.
 Select **Sign in**.
     1. When prompted to stay signed- in, select **Yes**.

 1. You are now in the Azure Portal.
-Underneath where it says Azure services, select **Policy**.
+In the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **policy**, then select **Policy** from the search results.
 This opens the Policy home page which provides a dashboard view.
 The scope for which you are seeing the information applies the Azure Pass you are using, as part of this lab.
 Notice the information available in the dashboard.

-1. There is an item, called ASC Default (Azure Security Center) whose scope is Azure Pass – Sponsorship.
+1. There is an item, called ASC Default (ASC refers to Azure Security Center which is now called Microsoft Defender for Cloud) whose scope is Azure Pass – Sponsorship.
 Select **ASC Default**.

 1. On the top of the page, under Essentials, you can see the name, description, and other essential information.
 Read the description (hover over the description with your mouse).
+NOTE: The description field references Azure Security Center which has been rebranded to Microsoft Defender for Cloud.

 1. Notice the information provided by the dashboard is updated to reflect the selected item, the ASC Default initiative definition.
 Recall that an initiative definition is a collection of policy definitions that are tailored towards achieving a singular overarching goal.
-In this case, the policies relate to the compliance state of Azure Security Center.
 Information can be viewed by group, policies, non-compliant resources, or events.

-1. Return to the policy home page by selecting **Policy** on the top left corner of the screen, above where it says ASC Default.
+1. Exit out of the ASC page and return to the policy home page by selecting **X** on the top right corner of the window.

 1. From the left navigation panel, select **Getting started**.
 Here you can view the different options including the option to browse built-in policies and assign policies at scale, you can create custom policy definitions for your environment, recommend policy assignments and much more.